-The participants discussed a common set of principles for risk assessment to ensure that the results are harmonised to the largest extent possible.
-The MSAs then carried out the risk assessment for the products based on these principles and reflecting their local conditions.
+The participants discussed a common set of principles for carrying out risk assessment ensuring that the results are harmonised to the largest extent possible.
+Risk assessment templates were built and are available at the Risk Assessment e-Library on PROSAFE's website3.